Shortening the Selection Time for Wetting and Leveling Materials

 Capillary action wetting range on absorbent substrates < 30%

 When liquid is applied to a substrate, the leading edge is driven by capillary forces, pushing the liquid forward, much like how liquid rises in a straw.
 This is particularly relevant for absorbent substrates.
-The surface tension at the leading edge prevents radial diffusion, but studies show that the impact of surface tension at the front is much less significant than at the contact line.
+The surface tension at the leading edge prevents radial diffusion; however, studies show that the impact of surface tension at the front is significantly less than at the contact line.
 For absorbent substrates, permeability is more about uniform and rapid penetration.

-One of the most challenging aspects is that coating speed and substrate are often unmodifiable.
-The "shrinkage" time effect within holes is significant, closely related to applied force, particularly tensile stress.
-Whether it's thin, fast-drying films or thick, viscous wet films, tensile stress can help mitigate the "shrinkage" problem.
+One of the most challenging scenarios in coating processes is that coating speed and substrate type are often unmodifiable.
+For porous substrates, the "shrinkage" time effect in their pores is significant, and this effect is closely associated with the applied force—especially tensile stress, which can mitigate the shrinkage phenomenon.
+Whether dealing with thin, fast-drying films or thick, viscous wet films, tensile stress plays a key role in alleviating the "shrinkage" problem.

-Viscous gravitational flow is characterized by horizontal fluid movement driven primarily by buoyancy differences.
+Viscous gravitational flow is characterized by horizontal fluid movement, which is primarily driven by gravity (rather than buoyancy differences).
 Driven by its own weight, the fluid spreads radially outward as a thin layer, where the vertical gradient of shear stress balances the horizontal gradient of hydrostatic pressure.
-In most studied cases, the free surface is not restricted by any external vertical boundaries, and such gravitational flow is defined as unconfined.
-For ultra-thin coatings, the influence of gravity becomes pronounced.
+In most studied cases, the free surface of the fluid is not restricted by any external vertical boundaries, and such gravitational flow is defined as unconfined.
+For ultra-thin coatings, the influence of gravity becomes particularly pronounced.

 The Relationship Between Gravity and Stress: Reducing Surface Tension May Lead to Wetting Errors

-The transition of liquid behavior from unconfined to confined is critical to wetting and leveling.
-The key factors affecting this transition can be understood through A.J.
-Hutchinson’s CGC (Confined Gravitational Flow) Model, which indicates that the ratio of liquid height to the height of the confined/wetting space is the primary factor governing wetting performance.
+The transition of liquid behavior from unconfined to confined flow is critical to wetting and leveling performance.
+According to A.J.
+Hutchinson’s Confined Gravitational Flow (CGC) Model, the key factor affecting this transition is the ratio of the liquid height to the height of the confined space (e.g., pores in porous substrates)—this ratio is the primary determinant of wetting performance.

-When 0<J<0.5 (where J is the ratio of unconfined gravitational flow height to confined space height), the liquid height approaches a critical point, and the effect of gravitational flow peaks.
-Once the liquid comes into contact with the substrate, the surface tension at the contact line (liquid-solid interface) increases significantly.
-This explains why high-viscosity coatings with greater film thickness exhibit better wetting properties—the tensile stress generated by high-viscosity liquids effectively suppresses crater formation.
+When 0 < J < 0.5 (where J represents the ratio of unconfined gravitational flow height to confined space height), the liquid height approaches a critical value, and the effect of gravitational flow reaches its peak.
+Once the liquid comes into contact with the substrate, the interfacial tension at the contact line (liquid-solid interface) increases significantly.
+This explains why high-viscosity coatings with greater film thickness exhibit better wetting properties: the tensile stress generated by high-viscosity liquids effectively suppresses crater formation.

-An interesting aspect of the CGC Model is the liquid slippage at the contact line.
-When J=0.5, the meniscus at the liquid front pulls the contact line forward upon substrate contact.
-This mechanism is analogous to the slippage of outer wheels when a train navigates a curve.
+An interesting characteristic of the CGC Model is the liquid slippage at the contact line.
+When J = 0.5, the meniscus at the liquid front pulls the contact line forward upon contact with the substrate—this mechanism is analogous to the slippage of outer wheels when a train navigates a curve.

 Opt for 'Spreading' over 'Extension': Balancing Uniformity and Wettability

-During the wetting process, viscous fluids displace air, and near the contact line, lubrication is nearly ineffective.
-This is when contact angle effects and tensile stress become crucial.
-Prioritizing "Lateral Flow" over "Surface Tension-Driven Spreading" is one of the approaches to solve difficult wetting issues and is a common method for preventing wetting failure.
+During the wetting process, viscous fluids displace air, and near the contact line, the lubrication effect is nearly ineffective.
+At this stage, contact angle effects and tensile stress become crucial factors.
+Prioritizing "Lateral Flow" over "Surface Tension-Driven Spreading" is an effective approach to solving difficult wetting issues and a common method for preventing wetting failure.

 We hope this article proves helpful.
 For more technical support, please feel free to contact us.
 We welcome your inquiries!